-We evaluated also the impact on network performance of the delayed ACK option in the presence of concurrent TCP connections.
-We limit ourselves to the cases d = 1, 2, 3 and to the scheme of [5] (it turns out that by taking larger values of d no performance improvement is achieved, and, further, the system behavior becomes very sensitive in the delACK timer value).
+of the delayed ACK option in presence of concurrent TCP connections.
+By taking advantage of the results for the single station case, we limited ourselves to the cases d=1,2,3 and to the scheme of [5].
 The initial congestion window size was varied accordingly.
 HTTP traffic is modelled as done for the standard TCP case, with Pareto-distributed file sizes and exponential think times.
-Simulations were run with $W^ = 1000$.
-Results are presented in Fig. 11.
+Simulations were run with $W^=1000$.
+Results are presented in Fig. 10.
 Notice that, for a large number of stations, delayed ACK lead to a considerable reduction of the mean session delay, making it an attractive choice for hot-spot scenarios.